TheBevyFlock/bevy_cli/README.md

 - Project generation from a template
 - [A custom, Bevy-specific linter](bevy_lint/README.md)
-- Out-of-the-box support for bundling projects into WebAssembly
+- Out-of-the-box support for building and running your Bevy app in the browser
-- An HTTP server for testing these WASM bundles

 If you need assistance or want to help, reach out to the [`bevy_cli` working group channel] in the [Bevy Discord].